Gobbees/BarlugoFX/README.md

 # BarlugoFX

-Universal photo editor made with <3 in Italy
+A universal photo editor that allows you to make your photos look better than ever.

 In order to use BarlugoFX with bigger images, we higly suggest launching it with the command